The hidden structure of innovation networks: Abstract

 \section{Abstract}

 Innovation emerges from complex collaboration patterns - among inventors, firms, or institutions.
 However, not much is known about the overall mesoscopic structure around which inventive activity self-organizes.
-Here, we tackle this problem by employing patent data to analyze both individual (\emph{co-inventorship}) and organization (\emph{co-ownership}) networks in three strategic domains (\emph{artificial intelligence}, \emph{biotechnology} and \emph{semiconductors}).
+Here, we tackle this problem by employing patent data to analyze both individual (\textit{co-inventorship}) and organization (\textit{co-ownership}) networks in three strategic domains (\textit{artificial intelligence}, \textit{biotechnology} and \textit{semiconductors}).
 We characterize the mesoscale structure (in terms of clusters) of each domain by comparing two alternative methods: a standard baseline - modularity maximization - and one based on the minimization of the Bayesian Information Criterion, within the Stochastic Block Model and its degree-corrected variant.
-We find that, across sectors, inventor networks are denser and more clustered than organization ones - consistent with the presence of small recurrent teams embedded into broader institutional hierarchies - whereas organization networks have neater hierarchical role-based structures, with few bridging firms coordinating the most peripheral ones.
+We find that, across sectors, inventor networks are denser and more clustered than organization ones - consistently with the presence of small recurrent teams embedded into broader institutional hierarchies - whereas organization networks have a neater role-based structures, with few bridging firms coordinating the most peripheral ones; still, both are characterized by the presence of local core-periphery structures.
 We also find that the discovered meso-structures are connected to innovation output.
 In particular, Lorenz curves of forward citations show a pervasive inequality in technological influence: across sectors and methods, both inventor (especially) and organization networks consistently show high levels of concentration of citations in a few of the discovered clusters.
 Our results demonstrate that the baseline modularity-based method may not be capable of fully capturing the way collaborations drive the spreading of inventive impact across technological domains.
-This is due to the presence of local hierarchies that call for more refined tools based on Bayesian inference.
+This is due to the presence of local hierarchies that call for the more refined tools of Bayesian inference.